 Curiously, except for 2013 obscure reference in a Harvard publication;

-but well known by USDA; this gift of nature is largely ignored by the mainstream medico/pharma establishment, but now, belatedly, is increasingly the focus of new research confirming its effective and reliable impact on health.
+but well known by USDA; this gift of nature is largely ignored by the mainstream medico/pharma establishment.
+However, belatedly, OPC is increasingly the focus of new research confirming its effective and reliable impact on health.
+Prominently:

 The National Institue of Health and U. Maryland have ongoing trials.